 - ½ Cup Plain Almond Milk + ½ tsp Matcha + ½ Tbsp.
 Maple Syrup

 - Mix milk of choice with chia seeds.
-Within the first 15 minuets give it a stir to ensure all of the chia seeds don't clump in one area.
+Within the first 15 minutes give it a stir to ensure all of the chia seeds don't clump in one area.

-- Store in the fridge for 4 hours - overnight.
+- Store in the fridge for 4 hours (or overnight).